Tatwi/Bedrock-Mod-Pack/README.md

 <img src="img/swords.png" width="576" height="72"/>
 - 8 new swords with unique appearances and identical functionality.
 - Bedazzled Blade, Crystal Blade, Magma Blade, Prismarine Blade, Sword of Dreams, Sword of Seasons, Sword of Stars, Sword of Whimsy.
 - Damages like a Stone Sword (5).
-- Enchants like an Iron sword.
 - Has bonus durability (333).

+**Super Fun Swords**
+- Visually identical to Fun Swords.
+- Functionally identical to Netherite Swords.
+- Just fun alternate skins!

 ## New Recipes